anfperez/Tictail-Email/readme.md

 In all, I tried to keep both the HTML and CSS files as short as possible while still having the range of functionality needed.

+I added a short screen recording I made using QuickTime Player to demonstrate what the e-mail looks like on mobile.

 ## Future Improvements

 * implement Trello Board for ease of done/future tasks